Colonial-Dev/vcard-qr/README.md

 - `-f`/`--format` - the output format of the QR code, either `png` or `svg`.
 Defaults to `png`.
 - `-e`/`--error-correction` - how much error correction should be baked into the QR code - `low`, `medium`, `high`, or `max`.
 Higher EC levels will generate larger QR codes, but can increase the chance that the code will remain readable if it's damaged.
 Defaults to `low`.
 - `-s`/`--size` - The height and width of the output image, in pixels.
 Defaults to 1024.
+- `--from` - Reuse an existing vCard file instead of prompting.